CR-Formula/Telem/README.md

     - settings.json has 3 important keys: cortex-debug.armToolchainPath, cortex-debug.gdbPath, and cortex-debug.stutilPath.
 All of these file paths are universal in WSL/Ubuntu and should be the same if you setup your dev enviroment by following the directions above.
     - launch.json configures the debugging profile for Cortex-Debug.
 The default values in this file should also work well apart from two: svdFile and device. svdFile is the path to an svd file for the microcontroller that you are using and svd file tells the debugger what peripherials are at what memory addresses and allows for easier debugging.
 The device will need to match the microcontroller on whichever board you are debugging.

 1. Once these files are configured, go to the run and debug window on the left column in VSCode (Looks like a play button with a bug) and you should see an option called Cortex Debug.
-With the Cortex Debug option selected press the green play button.
+With the Cortex Debug option selected, press the green play button.

 2. This will create a debug menu at the top of the screen to control the debug session which gives you options such as step over, step into, and step out as well as reset and end session.

 3. At the bottom of the left column, there is also a xPeripherials option.
 These are the register values of the device you are debugging and are very useful to find issues.

-4. Finally, you are able to set breakpoint by clicking the red dot next to the line number you want to place the breakpoint at.
+4. Finally, you are able to set breakpoints by clicking the red dot next to the line number you want to place the breakpoint at.
 This will stop the code while it is running so that you can look at the register values.

 # Telem Mainboard Connections
-TODO: Once finalized, this will list the peripherial connections for the Telem Mainboard for easy reference
+TODO: Once finalized, this will list the peripheral connections for the Telem Mainboard for easy reference

 # Links
 - [Linktree](https://linktr.ee/cycloneracing)